jJosephM/SkyrmionDome/README.md

 ## To Show on Friday 2/11
-[ ] Dragged dome: maybe 120nm dome dragged by low current density [ ] Split dome 1: a dome at a higher current (~100) with multiple chunks [ ] Split dome 2: another dome of a different relaxed height to show that all domes spit at 30nm
+[ ] Dragged dome: maybe 120nm dome dragged by low current density

+[ ] Split dome 1: a dome at a higher current (~100) with multiple chunks

+[x] Split dome 2: another dome of a different relaxed height to show that all domes spit at 30nm

 Here's a composite of a dome at various depths
 ![compositeSkyrmionDepth](https://user-images.githubusercontent.com/74024926/151843302-36616cc4-1cac-46bd-99ac-640567006241.png)

-Here is a 3D rendition of the dome profile
+Here is a 3D rendition of the dome profile made with Blender
 ![skyrmionDome4](https://user-images.githubusercontent.com/74024926/151843738-cbc5f439-74a9-4815-a828-59b986dfe383.png)

+Actually an idea for a project is an addon for Blender that facilitates graphinc vector fields